Little Sprouts Preschool

 On rainy days, we have the option to use the covered outdoor space, which includes the wooden play house, sandbox, and slide/climbing structure.
 Or, we use the indoor play space that we use for gym time, which includes equipment such as indoor basketball, tumbling mats, tunnels, and a slide.

-LSP operates year round but closes on eleven national holidays and the week between Christmas and New Years.
-The school has a variety of attendance options for children 2-5 years old:
+LSP operates year round but closes on national holidays and between Christmas and New Years.
+The school has a variety of attendance options for children 2-6 years old: